Mihajlo Pupin: Studies in America and Ph.D.

+Professor at Columbia University

+In 1889 Pupin returned to Columbia University, where he was offered a position as "Teacher of Mathematical Physics in the Department of Electrical Engineering".
+Shortly afterwards he was appointed associate professor, and in 1901 professor of electromechanics.
+Pupin's research pioneered carrier wave detection and current analysis.

 He was an early investigator into X-ray imaging, but his claim to have made the first X-ray image in the United States is incorrect.
 He learned of Röntgen's discovery of unknown rays passing through wood, paper, insulators, and thin metals leaving traces on a photographic plate, and attempted this himself.
 Using a vacuum tube, which he had previously used to study the passage of electricity through rarefied gases, he made successful images on 2 January 1896.
 Edison provided Pupin with a calcium tungstate fluoroscopic screen which, when placed in front of the film, shortened the exposure time by twenty times, from one hour to a few minutes.
 Based on the results of experiments, Pupin concluded that the impact of primary X-rays generated secondary X-rays.
 With his work in the field of X-rays, Pupin gave a lecture at the New York Academy of Sciences.
 He was the first person to use a fluorescent screen to enhance X-rays for medical purposes.
 A New York surgeon, Dr. Bull, sent Pupin a patient to obtain an X-ray image of his left hand prior to an operation to remove lead shot from a shotgun injury.
 The first attempt at imaging failed because the patient, a well-known lawyer, was "too weak and nervous to be stood still nearly an hour" which is the time it took to get an X-ray photo at the time.
 In another attempt, the Edison fluorescent screen was placed on a photographic plate and the patient's hand on the screen.
 X-rays passed through the patients hand and caused the screen to fluoresce, which then exposed the photographic plate.
 A fairly good image was obtained with an exposure of only a few seconds and showed the shot as if "drawn with pen and ink."
 Dr. Bull was able to take out all of the lead balls in a very short time.